St. Charles Truck Accident Facts

 You will be reimbursed for any medical expenses you have already incurred as well as future medical expenses.
-Your attorney will determine your future medical expenses by speaking to your physician to determine your prognosis as well as the medical treatments you can expect in the future.
+Your St. Charles truck accident attorney will determine your future medical expenses by speaking to your physician to determine your prognosis as well as the medical treatments you can expect in the future.
 Medical expenses include ambulance transport, hospital expenses, surgical costs, the cost for prescription drugs, physician expenses, and rehabilitative therapy costs.

 You may also be entitled to pain and suffering damages, also known as “general” damages.
 General damages are more difficult to quantify because pain is a very subjective issue.
 Your physician can give his or her opinion on how your pain affects your normal, day-to-day tasks and your ability to work and make a living.

 - Severe weather can be responsible for serious truck accidents.
 A hydroplaning truck ranks as one of the most dangerous forces you can encounter.
 Rain, snow, and ice also have negative effects for a large commercial truck, making the road slippery, and affecting the traction of the truck.

 - Poor road conditions can include such issues as fallen trees, excessive oil or debris from road maintenance projects, or improper banking on curves.

 - Road construction can cause serious truck accidents, often due to signs that are placed too close to the construction site, preventing trucks from having the necessary time to slow down.